florentpoujol/battlefield6_asset_library_maps/readme.md

 An icon in the 3D world as well a UI element in the bottom center show you the name of the closest asset.

-Some may be published, look for "assets library" in the in-game Portal server browser.
+Some may be published, look for `"asset library"` in the in-game Portal server browser.
 The experiences are only meant to be hosted locally and with a single player.

 ![abbasid assets](imgs/abbasid.jpg)